-Corresponding changes are proposed for FPIs as they relate to Form 20-F. Most of the above-described amendments to Regulation S-K would apply to FPIs, except that the specific requirement to disclose any material impact of inflation on an FPI's financial statements (and similar disclosure regarding hyperinflation, if applicable) would be retained.
+Corresponding changes for FPIs as they relate to Form 20-F were also adopted.
+Most of the above-described amendments to Regulation S-K similarly apply to FPIs, except that the specific requirement to disclose any material impact of inflation on an FPI's financial statements (and similar disclosure regarding hyperinflation, if applicable) has been retained.